-Arguably Baltimore’s quietest councilperson will step into the limelight on Wednesday, to be honored by Mayor Catherine Pugh at a “Year of the Woman” fundraising event.
+Arguably Baltimore’s most quiescent councilperson will step into the limelight on Wednesday, to be honored by Mayor Catherine Pugh at a “Year of the Woman” fundraising event.

-Sharon Green Middleton, who says little at City Council hearings and keeps a low profile at community meetings, is to be recognized as one of the women who “make a difference all over the world – in board rooms, classrooms, laboratories, at home, as elected officials and at desks at night,” according to the fundraiser invitation.
+Sharon Green Middleton, who speaks sparingly at City Council hearings and pursues a low profile at community meetings, is to be recognized as one of the women who “make a difference all over the world – in board rooms, classrooms, laboratories, at home, as elected officials and at desks at night,” according to the fundraiser invitation.

 UPDATE: Inclement weather (i.e., predicted snow) has compelled the mayor to reschedule her Year of the Woman fundraiser to April 24, her campaign committee announced this afternoon (3/20).